httpie/cli/README.rst

     http https://api.github.com/repos/jkbr/httpie | http httpbin.org/post

+Note that when the output is redirected (like the examples above), HTTPie applies a different set of defaults then for console output.
+Namely colors aren't used (can be forced with ``--pretty``) and only the response body gets printed (can be overwritten with ``--print``).

 An alternative to ``stdin`` is to pass a file name whose content will be used as the request body.
 It has the advantage that the ``Content-Type`` header will automatically be set to the appropriate value based on the filename